aganse/gpt_client/README.md

 # openai_llm_tools
 CLI tools to access the OpenAI LLM APIs, starting with a ChatGPT client.

-> *TL;DR:* get an OpenAPI key and put it in env var OPENAI_API_KEY, make a
+> **TL;DR:** get an OpenAPI key and put it in env var OPENAI_API_KEY, make a
-> python environment with openai and rich packages, run python pygpt.py.
+> python env and install openai and rich packages, run python pygpt.py.
-> Skip bashgpt; that's older and has some problems and just for reference.
+> Bashgpt is older, has some problems, and is just for reference.

 OpenAI serves a ChatGPT web client on its webpage, but I really prefer to keep certain things in the terminal, especially if I often copy/paste the results